turingschool/front-end-curriculum/lessons/module-1/intro-to-js.md

 ## What is JavaScript and Why?

 JavaScript was created to make the web more dynamic.
-It is an object-oriented scripting language (we'll learn about objects soon) made to run inside a host environment - like a web browser!.
+It is an object-oriented scripting language (we'll learn about objects soon) made to run inside a host environment - like a web browser!
 It provides programatic control over the objects in that environment.
 For example, when you click a button and you want something about the webpage to change, you will use JavaScript.

 JavaScript can be _client-side_ and _server-side_, meaning that it can be used to control user-facing interfaces (e.g. browsers) as well as handle the server-side extensions that connect with a database.